Software development notes

 meta-ibm/recipes-phosphor/console/obmc-console/p10bmc/server.ttyVUART1.conf:socket-id = hypervisor

-In terms of the current implementation, the value of socket-id
+In terms of the current implementation, the value of socket-id is used to

 construct the abstract socket name published by the server and